mbenzekri/evolution/README.md

 - a plant is composed of all the cells originated from same cell growth

 ## a cycle
-- each cycle is running identical
-### steps
 - photons are absorbed, cell photons increases
 - for each gene of the genome do the the corresponding job (tranfert or grow to the appropriate direction)
 - cell photons dicreased by one (photon is consumed)
 - if photon storage is too low cell  die (if photon count reached -CELL_CYCLES_DIE)
+- for equity cells are treated randomly for each cycle

 COMING SOON ....
 THE EVOLUTION !